syncfusion-content/xamarin-docs/Xamarin/Accordion/Appearance.md

 # Appearance in Xamarin Accordion (SfAccordion)

-The Accordion allows customizing appearance of the Icon, and provides different functionalities to the end-user.
+The Accordion allows customizing appearance of the Icon, and provides different functionalities to the users.

 ## Header icon position

-[SfAccordion](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Accordion.SfAccordion.html) allows to customize the position of the header icon in accordion item by using [HeaderIconPosition](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Accordion.SfAccordion~HeaderIconPosition.html) property.
+[SfAccordion](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Accordion.SfAccordion.html) allows you to customize the position of the header icon in accordion item by using the [HeaderIconPosition](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Accordion.SfAccordion~HeaderIconPosition.html) property.
 By default, the header Icon position is `End`.

 {% tabs %}
 {% highlight xaml %}